 Mark Bradford Installation

 The Mandeville Gallery is proud to exhibit Untitled (buoy) by acclaimed artist Mark Bradford in the Beuth Atrium of the Schaffer Library.
-Board of Trustee member, Kelly Williams, has generously loaned the artwork to the College for the next year in honor of President Harris’ inauguration.
+Board of Trustee member, Kelly Williams, has generously loaned the artwork to the College in honor of President Harris’ inauguration.

 Bradford drew inspiration from maritime buoys, used in the shipping trade to protect the sides of cargo ships when docked.
 The sculpture conjures natural and man-made environments, simultaneously evoking neighborhood streets, arterial veins, and woven snares.
 Mapping as a means of tracing cultural history and communities is a common theme throughout a number of Bradford’s works.